zinzloun/THM_WriteUP/RTM_Capstone/README.md

 		token = session.post("http://swift.bank.thereserve.loc/login", {username: username, password: password})
 		#TBC rest of script should be added

-Trying these credentials on the swift application I was able to access the application as an approver user, so now we are in the position to execute the whole transaction flow since we are in control of both user's profile: capturer and approver.
+Using these credentials on the swift application, I was able to access as an approver user, so now we are in the position to execute the whole transaction flow, since we are in control of both user's profile: capturer and approver.
 To accomplish the task just follow the instruction on the e-citizen portal.
 Once authenticated, you can submit the following flags in order:
 - 17, 18, 19
-- 20: Since the instructions were not so clear (at least for me) the PIN to approve the transation is sent to your email address, the one provided during the registration to the e-citizen portal.
+- 20: Since the instructions were not so clear to me, the PIN to approve the transation is sent to your email address, the one provided during the registration to the e-citizen portal.
 Access you email at mail.thereserve.loc/index.php and look for email containing your PIN

 ## Conclusion
-The challange was really hard and it takes 2 weeks (2 hours a day) to me to finish.
-I'd say that it is quite realistic, but in my opinion in an engagement for a real bank the security maturity level it would be higher compared to TheReserve.
+The challange was really hard and it takes two weeks (2 hours a day) to me to finish.
+I'd say that it is quite realistic, but in my opinion in a real engagement, in a bank enviroment, the security maturity level it would be higher compared to TheReserve.
 Anyway the network architecture provided here is realistic for sure.
-Performing the tasks I tried to keep as stealthy as possible, so I avoided to use Mimikatz for istance, anyway I left some indicators (IOC) behind me:
+Performing the tasks, as said in the introduction, I tried to keep as stealthy as possible, anyway I left some indicators (IOC) behind me:
 - Administrator's account creation
 - Defender folder exclusions (I avoided to complitely disable Defender)
 - Tools: Ligolo-NG agent, Rubeus, DCSyncer, SampleSpool
 - Account take-over

-I'd say that the lab is one of the best I've ever done, and after having completed the Redteamer learning path you cannot miss.
+I'd say that the lab is one of the best I've ever done, and after having completed the Redteamer learning path you cannot miss it.
+So thank you to THM for the great lab very much.

 ## Remediation
 I'd suggest to TheReserve the following remediation steps:
-- Users security awarness training (since I found weak and reused passwords, password written in code, default credential)
+- Users security awarness training (since I found weak and reused passwords, password written in code, default credentials)
 - Continuos monitoring, install a SIEM\XDR solution
 - Hardening AD, including Kerberos (see notes for some resources), use gMSA for service account